 But how much stress is too much?
 Short-term stress is known to aid the immune system.
 But chronic stress can lead to serious illnesses, depression, and anxiety disorders.

 The Risks of Too Much Stress

 As we evolved over the thousands of years, we fine-tuned the skill of imagination.
-However, our brains didn’t get the memo; they can’t differentiate between real situations and imagined ones.
+However, the human brain didn’t get the memo; it can’t differentiate between real situations and imagined ones.
 So, the more we think about our fears, the longer our bodies remain in a survival mode.

 The ‘Fight or flight’ response is designed for short bursts to get you out of danger.
 Your body fills with adrenalin.
 Blood pressure increases to move oxygen around your muscles.
 Your pupils dilate to see better.
 Your hearing intensifies.
 The sympathetic nervous system will keep you in a cautious state to fight or escape.
 If we were to stay in this condition long-term, it can cause all sorts of afflictions.

 Here are clear signs of experiencing stress…

 - Feeling agitated and angry.

 - Feeling frazzled and confused.

 - Feeling foggy and unable to make decisions.

 - Tense muscles, tight jaw, clenched hands, etc.